zampino/exnn/README.md

 # Core Concepts

-- Sensors, Neuron and Actuators all live as GenServer registered with an identifier present in the original genome.
-They specialise an abstract `EXNN.NodeServer` and implement a `EXNN.Connection` protocol to forward signnals between nodes.
+- Sensors, Neuron and Actuators all live as GenServer processes registered with an identifier present in the underlying genome.
+They specialise an abstract `EXNN.NodeServer` and implement a `EXNN.Connection` protocol to forward signals between nodes.

 - Fitness modules intercept signals from the final neural layer and evaluates